 Gender Differences in Attributions of Success & Failure: What Does Research Say?

 I looked up research to see if these observations were isolated events or anyone had systematically studied how men and women attributed their success and failure.
-Lo and behold, there is a lot of research documenting the gender differences in how we attribute our success and failure.
+Indeed, there is a lot of research documenting the gender differences in how we attribute our success and failure.

 Attributions refer to our perceptions of causes for our success and failure, which can include our ability, effort, positive circumstances, or ease of task at hand.
 To summarize, this stream of research alludes to the fact that women don’t attribute their success to their ability but are three times more likely than men to attribute their failure to their lack of ability.
 You can read The Confidence Gap for a comprehensive summary of pertinent research on the gender gap as it pertains to confidence.